15 Inspiring Kamala Harris Quotes

 “Single women in politics are viewed differently than single men.”

 Sometimes the most inspiring Kamala Harris quotes are the most honest and relatable, like this one from her 2019 memoir The Truths We Hold.
 Single women are often viewed differently by society than men: spinsters vs. bachelors.
 “As a single, professional woman in my 40s, and very much in the public eye, dating wasn’t easy,” Harris wrote.
 “I knew that if I brought a man with me to an event, people would immediately start to speculate about our relationship.
 I also knew that single women in politics are viewed differently than single men.
 We don’t get the same latitude when it comes to our social lives.”
 Harris married lawyer Doug Emhoff in 2014.
-Here are more being single quotes that will make you feel powerful.

 “I’ve had a lot of titles over my career, and certainly ‘vice president’ will be great.
 But ‘Momala’ will always be the one that means the most.”